Tax Deduction for Assisted Reproductive (AR) Service expenses

 Q:

-Whether the expenses paid for receiving the assisted reproductive services overseas are deductible?
+Whether the expenses paid for receiving reproductive technology (RT) procedures in an overseas institution are deductible?

 A: